 These small metal discs are the unsung heroes of the skateboard world, allowing the wheels to rotate with speed and precision.

 Bearings are the perfect example of forming the following function.
-Their intricate design consists of precisely placed interior balls that reduce friction and ensure that the wheels spin smoothly.
+Their intricate design consists of precisely placed interior balls that reduce friction and ensure the wheels spin smoothly.
 Without bearings, a skateboard would be nothing more than a piece of wood with wheels attached.

 Hardware

-The axle nuts and hanger work together to keep the wheels securely in place, while the bushings allow for fluid turns and quick response.
+The axle nuts and hanger work together to keep the wheels in place, while the bushings allow for fluid turns and quick response.

 Choosing the right hardware for your skateboard is like selecting the perfect ingredients for a gourmet meal.
 The kingpins, which adjust the truck height, provide a level of customization that allows you to fine-tune your board to your preferred riding style.